Michael Nepinak

-Michael Nepinak (born May 3, 1953) was a Canadian track and field athlete (triple jump) and is a member of the Pine Creek First Nation.
+Michael Nepinak (born May 3, 1953) is a Canadian former track and field athlete who competed in triple jump and is a member of the Pine Creek First Nation.
 He excelled in his sport while attending the University of Pennsylvania in Philadelphia, Pennsylvania.
 In 1978 he set a new Canadian record in triple jump at the Commonwealth Games with a jump of 16.24 metres; this record stood for eight years until it was broken by George Wright in 1987.
 In 1980, he was named to the Canadian Olympic Team for the 1980 Summer Olympics in Moscow, Russia.
 He was twice champion at the Canadian Track and Field Championships, winning in 1978 and 1980.

 Career

 University of Pennsylvania

 Michael Nepinak became a star track and field athlete while attending the University of Pennsylvania in 1977.
 As a third year student, Nepinak set an Ivy League outdoor track and field record in the triple jump, with a jump of 16.02 metres.
 During the next indoor season he continued his dominance, breaking the indoor record with a jump of 15.85 metres.
 One of Nepinak's biggest honours was when he was named to All-American status as he was voted the Outstanding Performer of the Heptagonal Indoor meet in 1978.